 Criteria for selection:

 Applicants will be selected by a 3 person panel selected by the funding agencies.
 All funding decisions are final.
 The basis for selection will include a review of the quality of the project proposals, quality of writing exhibited in those proposals, and financial need of the applicant.

-Initially, the grants will be awarded on a rolling basis.
-The awards committee will meet periodically once a collecton of applications is in-hand to select projects that look to be promising to fund.
+Grants are awarded on a rolling basis.
+The awards committee meets periodically once a collecton of applications is in-hand to select projects that look to be promising to fund.
 If the need arises later, the awards committee may choose to set specific deadlines on a quarterly, semi-annual, or annual basis, as fits with the overall goals of the programs and with the volume of applications submitted for consideration.